Azure-Samples/java-microservices-aca-lab/install.md

 - Apache Maven available from [Apache Maven Project downloads](https://maven.apache.org/download.cgi)

 {: .note }
 > To install Apache Maven, extract the content of the .zip file by running `unzip apache-maven-3.8.5-bin.zip`.
 Next, add the path to the bin directory of the extracted content to the `PATH` environment variable.
-Assuming that you extracted the content directly into your home directory, you could accomplish this by running the following command from the Git Bash shell: `export PATH=~/apache-maven-3.8.5/bin:$PATH`.
+Assuming that you extracted the content directly into your home directory, you could accomplish this by running the following command from the commandline shell: `export PATH=~/apache-maven-3.8.5/bin:$PATH`.

 - Java 17 and the Java Development Kit (JDK) available from [JDK downloads](https://aka.ms/download-jdk/microsoft-jdk-17.0.13-windows-x64.msi)